RockJem.com / Index / What it's all about / Jem Fandom

 Jem fans discuss all kinds of Jem topics on forums and social media, sometimes into the slightest detail of the coloring of fashion pieces, or rumors about unmade Jem collectibles.

-People actually make a career out of things they started out making because of their Jem fandom.
+Some people actually make a career out of things they started out making because of their Jem fandom.

 Where is the community?